JoelSaji04231/Scream-Detection-using-ML-and-DL-models/README.md

 It demonstrates the application of supervised learning techniques to help build intelligent safety systems that can automatically detect and report suspicious activities based on structured input data.

-The goal is to detect whether a given instance represents a crime or not, using features extracted from real-world sources such as audio signals, event logs, or contextual indicators.
+The goal is to detect whether a given instance represents a crime or not, using features extracted from real-world sources like audio signals.

 ---